WorkSpaceMan/jxp/docs/special.md

 ## Soft deleting

 Instead of deleting records from the database, we mark them as `_deleted: true`.
 In this case, the API will report them deleted if you try to GET them.
 If you need to see the deleted items, add `?showDeleted=true` to your url.
 If you want to undelete an item, PUT `_deleted: false` to the record.

+## Permanently deleting

+You can permanently delete a document by passing the parameter `?_permaDelete=1` to the endpoint.